Psychology, M.A.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria are used to assess the potential success of each applicant:

-• Undergraduate institutional GPA
+• Undergraduate institutional GPA.

-• Psychology undergraduate GPA
+• Psychology undergraduate GPA.

-• Grades received in undergraduate major coursework
+• Grades received in undergraduate major coursework.

-• Submission of letter of intent.
+• Submission of letter of intent or personal statement.

-• Submission of two letters of reference, at least one preferably from a former instructor
+• Submission of two letters of reference, at least one preferably from a former instructor.

-• Program prerequisites
+• Program prerequisites.

-• Field experience or skill sets
+• Field experience or skill sets.

-• Oral Interview and current resume if applying to the Counseling specialization
+• Oral Interview and current resume if applying to the Counseling specialization.

 The following are the minimum admission requirements: